robot-learning-freiburg/DITTO/README.md

 We recommend to use conda.

 ```[bash]
-# conda create -n DITTO python=3.8 # for a ROS-compatibel environment
+# conda create -n DITTO python=3.8 # for a ROS-compatible environment
 conda create -n DITTO python=3.10 # future proof
 conda activate DITTO
 ```